tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 Segregate scheduler is a scheduler that segregates the units between nodes by team.

-First, what you need to do is to define a relation between nodes and teams.
+First, what you need to do is to define a relation between a pool, teams and nodes.
-And then, the scheduler deploys the app unit on the node related to its team.
+And then, the scheduler deploys the app unit on the pool where a node is related to its team.

+    - Pool1
+      -> team1, team2
-    - team1 -> node1
+      -> node1

+    - Pool2
+      -> team2
+      -> node3, node4

+    - Pool3 (fallback)
+      -> <no teams>
-    - team2 -> node3
+      -> node2
-    - others -> fallback (node4)

 Configuration and setup
 -----------------------